albill/albill.github.com/resources/koans/mumonkan.markdown

     No one is heaven or earth can surpass Maha-Kashapa's wrinkled face.

-<sup>other traduction of Mumon's poem:
+_other traduction of Mumon's poem:
     At the turning of a flower,
     The snake (his disguise) shows his tail.
     Maha-Kashapa smiles,
-    Every monk does not know what to do. </sup>
+    Every monk does not know what to do. _

 ### Mumonkan - Case 7: Joshu Washes the Bowl